Genealogy Guide for Ukraine: Ukrainian, Jewish, and Polish Roots

 Polish Ancestry Sites in Western Ukraine

-Identifying specifically Polish sites in Lviv (Lwow and Lemberg) or present-day Western Ukraine can sometimes be challenging.
-This is due to the multicultural nature of the urban communities in prewar Eastern Galicia, where Polish, Ukrainian, and Jewish populations contributed equally to the development of Galician towns and infrastructure.
-It is often difficult to label a site as solely Polish without acknowledging its shared history with Jewish and Ukrainian communities.
-Lviv, for instance, was under Polish governance for centuries, either directly or as part of Polish autonomy within Austria-Hungary.
-However, with the onset of the Second World War in 1939, Poland lost its Eastern territories to the Soviet Union.
+Identifying distinctly Polish sites in Lviv (historically Lwów or Lemberg) and other areas of present-day Western Ukraine can be challenging.
+This complexity stems from the multicultural nature of prewar Eastern Galicia, where Polish, Ukrainian, and Jewish populations collectively shaped urban communities and infrastructure.
+As a result, it is rare to categorize a site as exclusively Polish without acknowledging its shared history with Jewish and Ukrainian communities.

-Finding Polish Sites in Western Ukraine: Churches, Cemeteries, Monuments, and Other Landmarks
+Churches, Cemeteries, Monuments, and Landmarks

-Renamed and Concealed Heritage
+Renamed and Recontextualized Heritage

 Polish Rural Settlements

-The State of Polish Archival Records
+Polish Archival Records